-- the redevelopment of previously developed land within the existing Limits to Development for Lutterworth; - development of greenfield land within the existing Limits to Development for Lutterworth; - if necessary, development of Greenfield land to the north of Lutterworth. - b) transport interventions delivered in association with additional development in and around Lutterworth will focus on improving air quality and reducing the adverse effects of traffic flow in the town centre by: - Resisting development which would result in additional Heavy Goods Vehicles passing through Lutterworth town centre; - Support for routeing schemes for Magna Park and other warehousing occupiers to prevent HGV traffic passing through Lutterworth; - Supporting the principle of the development of other uses on land within Lutterworth presently used by HGV generating development; - Locating future HGV generating business development to the south of the town with good access to the M1, A4303 and A426; - Improving links within the existing urban area for walking, cycling and local bus provision. - Local traffic calming measures in the town centre, and appropriate junction improvements elsewhere in the town to improve traffic flow. - c) Lutterworth town centre will be promoted for shopping in the District and its Principal Shopping and Business Area (as defined by the saved Harborough District Local Plan policy SH/1) will be reviewed and possibly extended to support development opportunities and to help realise the potential of the town as a retail and service centre.
+- b) Transport interventions delivered in association with additional development in and around Lutterworth will focus on improving air quality and reducing the adverse effects of traffic flow in the town centre by: - i) Resisting development which would result in additional Heavy Goods Vehicles passing through Lutterworth town centre; - ii) Support for routeing schemes for Magna Park and other warehousing occupiers to prevent HGV traffic passing through Lutterworth; - iii) Supporting the principle of the development of other uses on land within Lutterworth presently used by HGV generating development; - iv) Locating future HGV generating business development to the south of the town with good access to the M1, A4303 and A426; - v) Improving links within the existing urban area for walking, cycling and local bus provision; - vi) Local traffic calming measures in the town centre, and appropriate junction improvements elsewhere in the town to improve traffic flow. - c) Lutterworth town centre will be promoted for shopping in the District and its Principal Shopping and Business Area (as defined in Harborough District Local Plan policy SH/1) will be reviewed and possibly extended to support development opportunities and to help realise the potential of the town as a retail and service centre.
 The Principal Shopping and Business Area boundary will be determined in the Allocations DPD and may include site identifications to support the delivery of the Lutterworth Town Centre Vision and Masterplan.

-The Council will work with partners to protect and enhance leisure and entertainment facilities in Lutterworth town centre, within the Principal Shopping and Business Area and in edge of centre locations, and the contribution that these uses makes to town centre viability and vitality.
+The Council will work with partners to protect and enhance leisure and entertainment facilities in Lutterworth town centre, within the Principal Shopping and Business Area and in edge of centre locations, and the contribution that these uses make to town centre viability and vitality.
 Consideration will be given to the effect of proposed developments on the retail function of the centre, impact on residential amenity, and the cumulative impact of uses on community safety.

-- d) Employment development will be supported which strengthens the role of Lutterworth as a Key Centre within the District and reinforces the Spatial Strategy as set out in Policy 1.
+d) Employment development will be supported which strengthens the role of Lutterworth as a Key Centre within the District and reinforces the Spatial Strategy set out in Policy CS1.
 Locations within or adjoining Lutterworth will be preferred to reduce the need to travel between home and jobs and enable the fullest use of sustainable modes of transport.
 Key Employment Areas will be identified to protect them from changes of use which may limit future business development subject to appropriate measures to control access by heavy goods vehicles.
 Proposals to renew or upgrade the environment of employment areas not identified as Key Employment Areas for continued employment use or alternative, mixed or non employment uses will be supported especially when these help to reduce heavy goods vehicle flow through the town centre.
-Any additional proposals for business development in Lutterworth which require access by heavy goods vehicle should be located near the M1, A426 and A4303. - e) A separation area will be maintained between Magna Park, Bitteswell and Lutterworth to ensure the retention of identity and distinctiveness of these nearby places.
-The boundaries of this extensive area will be reviewed and support given to proposals within it which involve formation of accessible natural and semi natural green space, tree planting, improved local routes for walking, horse riding and cycling and to promote improved biodiversity. - g) All further housing developments at Lutterworth should be accompanied by the provision of local infrastructure as described in Appendix 2 and in accordance with policy 12.
+Any additional proposals for business development in Lutterworth which require access by heavy goods vehicle should be located near the M1, A426 and A4303.

+- e) The principle of a separation area will be maintained between Magna Park, Bitteswell and Lutterworth to ensure the retention of identity and distinctiveness of these nearby places.
+Proposals leading to the formation of accessible natural and semi natural green space, tree planting, improved local routes for walking, horse riding and cycling and the promotion of improved biodiversity will be supported in this area. - f) All further housing developments at Lutterworth should be accompanied by the provision of local infrastructure as described in Appendix 2 and in accordance with Policy CS12.
 This will include contributions where appropriate to sustainable transport measures, green infrastructure, improved waste recycling facilities and community facilities.